St. Boniface Hospital: Family Medicine Program

 The Family Medicine Program is designed to encourage disease prevention and health maintenance.
 It also includes a palliative care unit, the first nationally accredited palliative residency program in Canada.
 The Rehabilitation Program provides inpatient and outpatient physiotherapy.
 The Mental Health program provides psychological and counselling services to adult and adolescent patients.
 It also maintains an inpatient program, and provides stress counselling to hospital staff.

 Cardiac Sciences Program

 The Cardiac Sciences Program (including the departments of Cardiac Surgery, Cardiology, Cardiac Anesthesiology and Critical Care) is an integrated heart health unit designed to treat cardiac problems.
 The Bergen Cardiac Care Centre provides access to tertiary cardiology care and hosts cardiac operations and diagnostics, the only hospital in Manitoba to offer certain specialized services.
 It includes three cardiac angiography rooms, one pacemaker and cardiac defibrillator room, one room for procedures in electrophysiology, 17 recovery beds, cardiology clinics, echocardiography rooms, and office space.

 Diagnostic imaging

-St. Boniface is one of eight hospitals in Winnipeg providing diagnostic imaging services, and is part of the Winnipeg Regional Health Authority's diagnostic imaging program.
+St. Boniface is part of the Winnipeg Regional Health Authority's diagnostic imaging program.
 It provides: angiography, bone density imaging, CT scans, MRIs, mammography, nuclear medicine tests, ultrasounds and X-rays.
 St. Boniface was the home of Manitoba's first MRI scanner, and is one of the largest diagnostic MRI facilities in Western Canada.